 BIPoC Community Offerings

-- Black, Indigenous, or Persons of Color (BIPOC)
+- Black, Indigenous and People of Color (BIPOC)

-- Persons differently-abled (e.g., physically, developmentally, cognitively, and/or neurodiverse)
+- Persons differently-abled (e.g., physically, developmentally, and cognitively)

-- Persons of various spiritual practices (e.g., atheist, humanist, Christianity, various world religious,)
+- Persons of various religious practices (e.g., atheist, humanist, various world religions)

-- Creating a brave and safe environment for persons whose voices are normally not heard, or understood as part of the status quo, to openly share their thoughts and ideals based on their life experiences.
-Their insights and recommendations will inform HPCUU decisions on policies, practices, and approaches that will enhance justice, equality, equity, diversity, and inclusion in the congregation.
+Our Approach: Create a safe environment for persons whose voices are traditionally unheard and not understood to openly share their thoughts and ideals based on their life experiences, to inform congregational decisions on policies, practices, and approaches that will enhance equality, diversity, and inclusion.

 The Mountain Top is a Unitarian Universalist organization of Black, Indigenous and People of Color (BIPoC) and mixed-race/multiracial individuals.
 They offer a space for relationship building and spiritual development for UU BIPOC, by covenantally providing safe space for BIPoC individuals to share our stories, share resources, and develop leadership opportunities for members of our community.